JAVELIN manages all of Nicholsons Sealing Technologies changing operational activities

 Selecting the best solution

 The packages reviewed seem to take on a number of forms.
 Accounting packages which had grown to include stock management and some aspects of purchasing.
 Sprawling ERP packages that required substantial and costly consultant configuring.
 Very basic packages that covered only some of the essential features identified.
 A shortlist of three intermediate level packages was chosen – a US- based ‘jobbing’ system, Jobshop, and another UK-based ‘jobbing’ system.
 Based on them meeting the above minimum requirements, further investigation was carried out.
 This involved at least two demonstrations of the software (one at the providers’ site and one at NST), at least one reference visit to a company already using the system, a credit check and business overview to ensure the financial health of the provider and the likely risk to continuity of support of the product.
-It was decided that minimum customization and close, well-resourced, UK-based support for the planned very aggressive short timescale implementation of the package was of primary importance.
+It was decided that minimum customisation and close, well-resourced, UK-based support for the planned very aggressive short timescale implementation of the package was of primary importance.
 Nicholsons also admitted to one final, rather ‘soft’ but deal-making criteria – that they liked and trusted the provider sufficiently to feel comfortable enough to work with them as business development partners in this very risky business activity of system change.

 The go live date was set for 10th April 2006, only eight weeks after the announced decision to replace the IT system with Jobshop.
 The system would go live for the start of the financial year along with a new accounting package (Iris Exchequer).
 Every standard module in Jobshop bar Estimating was to be implemented immediately, albeit the focus being on safe transfer – the finer points of MRP were to be understood and worked through later.
 A team of eight was chosen to spearhead the implementation, covering all the major operational and QA areas.
 Core information to load was identified and prepared.
 Where data didn’t exist (eg Bills of Material), rapid business decisions (that would have major business operating implications) needed to be investigated and made quickly.